 Recently, a correctional guard at Elmore County Correctional Facility with a history of violence towards incarcerated individuals, was filmed repeatedly beating a distressed man, 44-year-old Jimmy Norman, on the roof of the prison chapel at the facility.
 Officer Ell White was later placed on mandatory leave pending an official investigation, with reports from the prison suggesting that correctional staff have begun cracking down on other incarcerated individuals in an effort to find who filmed the videos posted to social media.

-According to statistics from the Alabama Department of Corrections, the current prison population system-wide is 19,992 incarcerated individuals as of June.
+According to statistics from the Alabama Department of Corrections, the current incarcerated population in major facilities is 19,992 as of June.